-- i.
-A commitment to build to the highest density allowable on the Development Parcel to maximize the development envelope.
-Respondent may consider matter-of-right development or, if applicable, a Planned Unit Development ("PUD"); - ii.
+- Commit to build to the highest density allowable on-site to maximize the development envelope in accordance with the Hill East Master Plan. - ii.
 Maximize value to the District through land value proceeds (paid by Respondent to the District) and incremental property and sales taxes: - iii.
-Maximize community benefits, including affordable housing and job creation and/or apprenticeship programs for District of Columbia residents, particularly for residents within one mile of the Development Parcel; - iv.
-Seek the least amount of subsidy (either through a reduction in fair market value or through other District or federal public financing tools) to fill anticipated financing and/or investment gaps in the project's capital structure;

-v.
-Provide District and Ward 5 residents and businesses with opportunities to participate in the project; (evidence of the inclusion of such businesses shall be in the form of written confirmation from such neighborhood-based businesses which shall include the scope and details of the said businesses' involvement in the project).
+Maximize community benefits, including affordable housing and job creation and/or apprenticeship programs for District of Columbia residents, particularly for residents within 1-mile of the Development Parcels; - iv.
+Does not seek any District subsidy or seek the least amount of subsidy (either through a reduction in fair market value or through other District or federal public financing tools) to fill anticipated financing and/or investment gaps in the project's capital structure; and - v.
+Provide District and Ward 7 residents and businesses with opportunities to participate in the project (evidence of the inclusion of such businesses shall be in the form of written confirmation from such neighborhood-based businesses which shall include the scope and details of the said businesses' involvement in the project).